Kong/docs.konghq.com/app/deck/1.11.x/guides/defaults.md

 title: Object Defaults
 ---

-{{site.base_gateway}} sets some default values for most objects.
-You can see what the defaults are for each object in the
-[Admin API reference](/gateway/latest/admin-api/), or use the [`/schemas`](#find-defaults-for-an-object) endpoint to check the latest object schemas for your instance of the {{site.base_gateway}}.
+{{site.base_gateway}} sets some default values for most objects, including Kong plugins.
+You can see what the defaults are for each object in the [Admin API reference](/gateway/latest/admin-api/), or use the [`/schemas`](#find-defaults-for-an-object) endpoint to check the latest object schemas for your instance of the {{site.base_gateway}}.